Expert Q&A: Pragmatic SuperCoach Top 30 Finisher Matt Forrest On Finding Value

 HB: So it was outside the cash prizes which softens the blow!
 Take us through how you decide on captains every round?

 MF: I really just base it on previous history against teams and match-ups.
 I started the season with Gawn and Grundy.
 You can’t really go wrong with them.
 Usually one of them is going to provide a good captain score.
 It’s just a case of seeing who’s playing who, if a team tags or not, brings up the question of using a gun midfielder or if a ruck is up against a rookie ruck, for example.

 HB: And you capitalise on the VC loophole?

 MF: I take advantage of that as best you can.
 It makes a massive difference if you bomb out on your first selection, you’ve still got a second chance.

-HB: How does your trades strategy look throughout the season?
+HB: How did your trades strategy look throughout 2020?